SamPetcher/news-frontend/README.md

 This is a frontend to a backend that was created as part of my time at the Northcoders Software Development Bootcamp.
 It was coded in JavaScript, and utillises React, Redux, ChakraUI.

+You are able to view the application here: https://news.petcher.org